dezoito/ollama-grid-search/README.md

 # Ollama Grid Search

-A Rust based CLI script to evaluate LLM models and model params, when using Ollama for inference.
+A Rust based tool to evaluate LLM models and model params, when using Ollama for inference.

 ## Purpose